Tsury/streaming-bz2-decompress/README.md

 The library exposes a single function `decompressStream` which takes care of the decompression process.
 It requires the callbacks `onDecompressed` and `onError` to it in order to pass decompressed data.
-It returns the callbacks `onDataFinished`, `onCompressedData` and `cancel` in order to receive input from the consumer.
+It returns the actions `dataFinished`, `addData` and `cancel` in order to receive input from the consumer.

-use `onCompressedData` to pass compressed data, once whole blocks of BZ2 compressed data are received, they be decompressed and `onDecompressed` will be called with the decompressed data.
+use `addData` to pass compressed data, once whole blocks of BZ2 compressed data are received, they be decompressed and `onDecompressed` will be called with the decompressed data.
-Once finished passing compressed datam use `onDataFinished` to trigger the decompression of any remaining uncompressed data.
+Once finished passing compressed datam use `dataFinished` to trigger the decompression of any remaining uncompressed data.

 ## API